 To rehydrate anchos:

 While your poblanos and garlic are roasting, cover the anchos with boiling water in a heatproof bowl and let stand until softened, about 20 to 25 minutes.
 Drain.
 Remove the stem, and discard the seeds of you want less heat.

 Place the poblanos, anchos, and garlic in a food processor.
 Pulse about 10 seconds.
 Add the white beans and pulse a few more times.
-With the motor running, add the olive oil in a slow, steady stream; puree until smooth.
+With the motor running, add the olive oil in a slow, steady stream until it reaches a spreadable consistency; puree until smooth.
 Season with sherry vinegar, salt and pepper to taste -- making sure to add just a little at a time until the flavors really come together.
+You can also crank up the heat by adding some red chili pepper flakes; pulse a few times to integrate.
 Immediately before serving, sprinkle the chopped cilantro or mint over the dip, if using.